-For those who do not know, Christina is a pastry cook with a strong focus in chocolate.
-So this experience was extra special for her.
-With that being said, it is a charitable and unique experience for all guests.
+For those who do not know, I am a pastry chef with a strong focus in chocolate.
+So this experience was extra special for me.
+With that being said, it is also a charitable and unique experience for all guests.

 Sr. Genevieve Harrington started this chocolate program after the boarding school closed down.
 It was a way for the nuns to develop a new education and retreat activities.
 Sr. Genevieve’s handmade chocolate turned out to be a huge success.
 Using a slab of marble from the Kylemore Castle, she hand tempered hundreds of chocolate (not easy) to be sold to the surrounding communities.
 Today, the chocolate kitchen has its own tempering machine and two marble tables that were found in the lake from the castle – fascinating!
 Kylemore Abbey now produces at a high volume creating thousands of chocolate bars and truffles to be sold at the Craft & Design Gift Shop and online.

 The chocolate kitchen is comprised of two rooms – one for producing chocolate and one for packaging the chocolate.
 The Benedictine nuns use only the finest chocolate from around the world, Valrhona.
 By using the best quality chocolate and local ingredients, the Benedictine nuns create masterful chocolate creations.

 Since the chocolate kitchen produces ten times the amount of product from when they first started, they have hired additional help from outside the abbey.
 One local chocolatier helps Sr. Genevieve produce truffles, a variety of chocolate bars, and milk chocolate barks.
 Here is what we LOVED: